ASHIQ02KHAN/C-programme/README.md

-Home for thirty nine  four day fifty two
+Home for thirty then  day fifty Ninety home